 My favorite spring holiday is Earth Day.
-As I’m sure you’ve gathered from my Classroom Tour posts, I have a special place in my heart for nature’s beauty (and colors).
+As I’m sure you’ve gathered from the pictures of my classroom, I have a special place in my heart for nature’s beauty (and colors).
 I love sharing my passion for protecting nature with my second graders and seeing their young hearts and minds light up with inspiration to save the planet.

 Nonfiction Read and Respond

 This nonfiction article helps students learn more about the majestic Kapok tree species.
 There are several unique features that make this tree the ideal home for many plant and animal species in rainforests around the world.
 The reading response questions attached to this article are a great way to measure your students’ nonfiction comprehension skills.

 Earth Day Writing Prompts

 After a class conversation inspired by Lynne Cherry’s book, engage your students in a writing activity.
 Empower student choice by providing them with the opportunity to select one of the seven prompts listed below.
 Stationery for each of these prompts is also included in my Earth Day Activity Pack to make your prep time a breeze.

 - What might have happened to the plants and animals of the rainforest if the man chopped down the Kapok tree?

 - Research one living creature from the story The Great Kapok Tree.
 Write an informational piece about that creature.

 - How does a Kapok tree help other living things in the rainforest?